skip to main content

 • Invest From: £25 pm

-• Investment Options: Invest in over 3,000 funds, UK and overseas shares, investment trusts and ETFs.
-Capital at risk.
+• Investment Options: Invest in over 3,000 funds, UK and overseas shares, investment trusts and ETFs

 Junior Stocks & Shares ISA (Future World ESG Developed Index Fund)